Thyroid Hormone Treatment

 Thyroid hormone is used in two situations:

-- to replace the function of the thyroid gland, which is no longer functioning normally (“replacement therapy“) and
+- to replace the function of a thyroid gland that is underactive or has been surgically removed (“replacement therapy“) and

 - to prevent further growth of thyroid tissue (“suppression therapy“).
 Suppression therapy is used primarily in patients with thyroid cancer to prevent recurrence or progression of their cancer.

 DEFINITION, THERAPY & TREATMENT

 Many people have a thyroid gland that cannot make enough thyroid hormone for the body’s needs.
 This is called Hypothyroidism and is most commonly caused by an under functioning thyroid gland due to Hashimoto’s disease.
 Other causes of hypothyroidism are: surgical removal, destruction of thyroid gland from radiation treatment, or a nonfunctioning pituitary gland (see Hypothyroidism Brochure).
 Hypothyroidism is the most common reason for needing thyroid hormone replacement.

 Thyroid hormone is necessary for the health of all the cells in your body.
 Taking thyroid hormone is different from most medications, because its job is to replace a hormone that is missing.
 The goal of thyroid hormone treatment is to closely replicate normal thyroid functioning.
 Thyroid hormone is available as levothyroxine, which is biologically equivalent to your own thyroid hormone, thyroxine (T4).
 It is most commonly prescribed in tablet form but is now also available in gel capsule or liquid forms.
 The only safety concerns about taking thyroid hormone are taking too much or too little.
 Your thyroid function will be monitored by your physician to keep your levels at the goal range.